tokn-authenticator/tokn/README.md

 Please open an issue or PR on [GitHub](https://github.com/fthomys/tokn).
 Translations are welcome too.

+## AI assistance

+Small parts of Tokn were written with help from AI coding assistants (Anthropic Claude, primarily).
+Every line was reviewed and tested by a human before landing; the cryptography other critical parts got an extra careful pass.

 ## License

 Tokn is free software, released under the GNU General Public License v3.0 or